 - Provide situation update and accomplishments to supervisor and/or relief forces at end of shift or at completion of assignment.

 - Conduct WUI operations according to guidelines stated in IRPG, incident-specific objectives and guidelines, and agency-specific guidance.

 - Coordinate WUI operations with local law enforcement, local fire departments, and other agencies authorized to implement public evacuation, perform structural protection, and control traffic.

 - Develop and implement a structure protection plan during WUI operations.

-- Recommend a Structure Protection Specialist (STPS) to Operations Section Chief when complexity warrants.
+- Recommend a Structure Protection Specialist (STPS) or add a Structure Protection Group to Operations/Branch Director when complexity warrants.

 - Calculate amount and type of additional resources required; obtain through established ordering procedures.

 - Provide Operations/Branch Director with resource needs within specified timeframe.
-Notify Operations Section Chief when resources are moved or shared between Divisions/Groups.
+Notify Operations/Branch Director when resources are moved or shared between divisions/groups.

-- Provide DIVS specific information to appropriate planning section personnel.
-Include input into ICS 204.
+- Provide division-specific information to appropriate planning section personnel.
+Include input into Assignment List (ICS 204).